KoKoLates/mavpar-server/README.md

-# param-cfg-server
+# Mavpar Server

-The lightweight server for configure parameter of IP addresses for proxy and streaming.
+A restful server with actix backend and react frontend for several embedded parameters configuration.